mudthomas/PyFMI/README.md

 This fork and its branches are part of the Master Thesis of Thomas Renström at Lund University.

-The branch mudthomas-full-representability-patch is the current main focus of the thesis.
-It is not synced with master, as the master might be part of an ongoing test round.'
+The branch 'mudthomas-full-representability-patch' is the current main focus of the thesis.
+It is not synced with master, as the master might be part of an ongoing test round.

 What follows below is the original README from [Modelon](https://github.com/modelon-community/PyFMI).